vortexntnu/vortex-asv/asv_ws/src/motion/thruster_allocator/README.md

 The calculation itself is based on the 'unweighted pseudoinverse-based allocator' as described in _Fossen (2011): Handbook of Marine Craft Hydrodynamics and Motion Control_ (chapter 12.3.2).

+## ASV note
+This will mostly be plug-and-play, but we should clean the code up a bit.